Boccia in New Zealand

 For more information on Boccia visit the Boccia International Sports Federation.

 In New Zealand, Boccia is currently played widely at the community level.
-Register your interest now.
+Register with Paralympics New Zealand to find Para sport opportunities near you.